Slide background

 Juneau ( Overnight: Juneau )

-This afternoon join a sightseeing tour of Juneau including the visit to Mendenhall Glacier - a half-mile wide ice field - for many the most accessible and breathtaking glacier in Alaska.
+Juneau offers a wide range of activities that showcase the region’s natural beauty and cultural diversity.
+Visit Mendenhall Glacier - a half-mile wide ice field - for many the most accessible and breathtaking glacier in Alaska.
 The Mount Roberts Tramway takes guests up to an observation deck, providing arguably the best picture-taking opportunities.
 Another option is the full day bear viewing tour to Admiralty Island, home to the largest concentration of brown bear in the world.
 Admiralty Island, also known as the "Fortress of the Bears" is the location for some of the finest brown bear viewing in Southeast Alaska.
-There’s no lodge or development out here, which means you won’t be fighting crowds to see these magnificent creatures.
 Depending on when you go, you’ll see bears foraging for clams or fishing for salmon.

 Juneau ( Overnight: Juneau )